Teck Resources shares slump as China’s CIC fund sells partial stake

 CIC bought the equity stake in July 2009 for $1.74-billion at $17.21 a share, meaning if the stock was sold near market value, the fund would have made a tidy profit.

-Teck's B shares slumped 7.3 per cent to $29.29 on the Toronto Stock Exchange.
+Teck's B shares slumped as much as 7.3 per cent on the Toronto Stock Exchange before closing the day down 6.68% at $29.47.
 Its less liquid A shares fell 8 per cent to $29.23.

 Both classes of Teck shares have surged around 50 per cent in the last year on the back of rallying prices for coal and zinc, and more recently for copper.